Jeanette Reibman: Career

 She worked in Washington, D.C. as an attorney for the tax division of the United States War Department from 1940 to 1942 and the U.S. War Production Board from 1944 to 1946.
 After marrying attorney Nathan L. Reibman in 1943, she relocated with him to the Easton, Pennsylvania area to raise a family.

 During the early to mid-1950s, she was a member of the bars of the Supreme Court of the United States, the U.S. Federal Court for the Eastern District of Pennsylvania and the United States Tax Court.

 In 1954, the American Association of University Women recommended she run for to the Easton Area School Board and she was elected.
 She soon realized that she could do more to help with Easton schools at the state level.

-Reibman served as member of the Pennsylvania House of Representatives for the Northhampton County district from 1958 to 1966.
+Reibman served as member of the Pennsylvania House of Representatives for the Northampton County district from 1958 to 1966.
 She served as a member of the Pennsylvania State Senate for the 18th district from 1969 to 1996.

 Reibman also served as a trustee for Lafayette College from 1970 to 1985.

 Inducted into the Indiana University Maurer School of Law Academy of Alumni Fellows in 1993, Reibman retired from her elected position with the Pennsylvania Senate in 1994, after having been reelected seven times.
 She received honorary degrees from Lehigh University, Wilson College, Cedar Crest College, and Moravian College.